 - 2 Tbsp Boiling Water

-- In a large bowl, bring together Oats, Coconut, Flour and Sugar and give it a good stir.
+- In a mixing bowl, add the dry ingredients – Flour, Oats, Coconut, Sugar and stir.

-- Heat the pan, melt the unsalted butter, and add in all the golden syrup.
-Mix the bicarbonate of soda to 2 tbsp. boiling water, and then add to the pan.
+- Heat a pan, melt the butter, and then the golden syrup.
+Mix the baking soda to 2 tbsp. boiling water, and then add to the pan.
 When you add the bicarbonate – water mixture to the pan, it gets frothy.
 Do not Panic!

-- Make a well in the middle of the dry ingredients and pour the heated mixture of butter, golden syrup and soda bicarbonate.
-Using a large wooden spoon, stir them all until the whole mixture is combined.
+- Make a deep well in the middle of the dry ingredients and pour the wet mixture.
+Combine using a wooden spoon.

-- Make small balls out of the mixture, gently press in the middle of the palm.
-Place it 2.5cm/1 inch apart to allow room for spreading on the greaseproof sheet.
+- Scoop 1 tablespoon mixture into balls and flatten into patties.
+Place them 2.5cm/1 inch apart to allow room for spreading on the greaseproof sheet.